 Whether you play basketball casually or you’re on a team, chances are you already know that staying injury-free is crucial.
 Considering how common knee injuries are in the game it’s especially important to protect them since they’re highly vulnerable to injury on the court.
 The best basketball knee pads can help.

-These knee pads are designed to protect your knees from damage, in the event of a fall.
+Knee pads protect from damage.
 Some models will also help to minimize pain by providing constant pressure on and around the knees as you play.
 This type of added support can significantly help to minimize both inflammation and pain, especially for players who have recently suffered an injury or are recovering from surgery.

 However, there are many different brands of knee pads on the market.
 Some will only provide a cushioned design to protect the knees on impact, others also work as compression sleeves, which can provide instant relief.
 Below, I’ll cover the differences between knee pads, compression sleeves, and compression knee pads, in order to help you narrow down your choices and find the right type of knee pad, in addition to a pair of pads that can provide the type of protection you need.